parchinski/parchinski/README.md

 <div align="center">

- 🔭 I’m currently working on redesigning HackUCF's website and surviving college
+ 🔭 I’m currently working on CTFd and maintaining Hack@UCF's Online Socials & Website

- 🌱 I’m currently learning **Cloudflare, Expo, and Remix.js**
+ 🌱 I’m currently learning **Docker and CTfd Plugin Development**

-💬 Ask me about anything related to my current projects!!!
+💬 Network with me, I love to talk about projects and possibly working together for events.

 ⚡ Fun fact Git was orignally referenced by Linus Torvalds as the **"information manager from hell"**